Orders by weight:

 Taconic cannot accept orders by weight for this model.
 Please note that shipments may contain animals with a larger weight variation.

-The Cdh5(PAC)-CreERT2 Mouse was developed in the laboratory of Ralf Adams at the London Research Institute.
+Origin: The Cdh5(PAC)-CreERT2 Mouse was developed in the laboratory of Ralf Adams at the London Research Institute.
 The model was generated by microinjecting a transgene containing a genomic Cdh5(PAC) promoter fragment fused to a CreERT2 cDNA into B6xCBA F1 zygotes.
 Founder lines were backcrossed to C57BL/6 for at least five generations.
 Taconic received embryos from CRT in 2013.

 Source: Sponsor: Cancer Research Technology